NixOS/nixpkgs/doc/using/configuration.chapter.md

 There are several ways to tweak how Nix handles a package which has been marked as insecure.

+-   By default insecure packages are allowed, to disable them you may add `allowInsecurePackages = false;` to your user's configuration file, like this:

+    ```nix
+    {
+      allowInsecurePackages = true;
+    }
+    ```

 -   To temporarily allow all insecure packages, you can use an environment variable for a single invocation of the nix tools:

     ```ShellSession
     $ export NIXPKGS_ALLOW_INSECURE=1
     ```

--   It is possible to permanently allow individual insecure packages, while still blocking other insecure packages by default using the `permittedInsecurePackages` configuration option in the user configuration file.
+-   It is possible to permanently allow individual insecure packages, while still blocking other insecure packages by default using the `permittedInsecurePackages` and setting ``allowInsecurePackages = false;`` configuration option in the user configuration file.

     The following example configuration permits the installation of the hypothetically insecure package `hello`, version `1.2.3`:

     ```nix
     {
+      allowInsecurePackages = false;
       permittedInsecurePackages = [
         "hello-1.2.3"
       ];